+-Review and complete all paperwork included in the 2015 Seal Certification Kit.
+Paperwork must be complete and submitted in addition to your payment before certification may take place.
 Send payment to the California Olive Oil Council.
 We accept check, Amex, Visa or Mastercard.
-The fee for basic members is $ 225 for the first submitted oil, $ 125 per oil thereafter from the same producer.
+The fee for basic members is $225 for the first submitted oil, $125 per oil thereafter from the same producer.
 The fee is non-refundable.
 Oils will not be evaluated unless the fee has been received.
-A complete fee list is available through the COOC office or at the COOC web site.
-Please note that if you produce 100 gallons or less, there is a special small production fee of $ 125.
+A complete fee list is available in the 2015 Seal Certification Kit.
+Please note that if you produce 100 gallons or less, there is a special small production fee of $125.

-Submit documentation of the chemical analysis requirements to the COOC.
+-Submit documentation of the chemical analysis requirements to the COOC.
 If more than one oil is analyzed, please identify the oils specifically.
-A COOC certified lab must conduct the analysis.
-A list is available on the web site.
+A COOC-certified lab must conduct the analysis.
+A list of certiifed labs is available here.